Skip links

 So… Why Do Cats Sleep So Much?

 Cats are known for their love of sleep.
 But why do they sleep so much?
 The answer lies in their wild ancestry.
-Cats are natural predators, and in the wild, hunting requires a lot of energy.
+Cats are natural predators, and hunting requires a lot of energy in the wild.
 To conserve this energy, cats sleep for long periods.
 Even though domestic cats don’t need to hunt for their food, this instinct for the hunt carries on, leading to long hours of sleep.

 How Many Hours A Day Do Cats Sleep?